peter88213/nvhelp-en/source/desktop.rst

    Detach/Dock Properties** or **Ctrl-Alt-D**.
 -  On closing the detached window, the properties are docked again.

-On large screens, you can arrange noveltree and LibreOffice with detached windows.
+On large screens, you can arrange novelibre and LibreOffice with detached windows.

 .. figure:: _images/full_desktop.png
-   :alt: LibreOffice and noveltree screen arrangement
+   :alt: LibreOffice and novelibre screen arrangement

-   Example: Arranging LibreOffice (middle) with detached Navigator (upper left) and noveltree (lower left) with detached Properties (right)
+   Example: Arranging LibreOffice (middle) with detached Navigator (upper left) and novelibre (lower left) with detached Properties (right)

 .. |Go back| image:: _images/goBack.png